Cost to Build a Custom Home in Wisconsin in 2023

 The interior of your home is where you will spend the most time, so it’s essential to ensure it’s comfortable, stylish, and functional.
 The kitchen, flooring, paint, cabinetry, countertops, fixtures, and more all need to be considered when budgeting for your build.

-Cabinetry & Countertops – Cabinets and countertops are two of the most important features in your kitchen and bathroom.
+Cabinetry & Countertops – Cabinets and countertops are two of the most eye-catching features in your kitchen and bathroom.
 With various styles, materials, and colors available, decide what will work best for your space and budget.

 The materials and finishes you select within your home will drive the price up or down.
-If you choose high-end materials, like marble countertops or custom cabinets, you can expect to see a significant increase in your overall price tag.
+If you choose high-end materials, such as marble countertops or custom cabinets, you can expect to see a significant increase in your overall price tag.
 Similarly, if you go with more affordable options, like quartz countertops, prefabricated cabinets, and vinyl flooring, you can save a considerable amount of money.
 This principle applies to nearly every single element in your home.

 It’s vital to work with your builder or design-build team to find the right balance of quality and affordability for your home.